Extremely bright 30 lumens of light. Classic looks. Weatherproof. Solar-powered batteries included. One-year limited warranty.

 The good news is, you've come to the right place for help.
 At BestReviews, we provide unbiased, thorough reviews of products for our readers.
 The following guide will tell you all you need to know about landscape lighting, including the different types of lights, what lighting strategies you can use, and power requirements, to help you select your new lighting with confidence.

 Read on to illuminate your path to the best landscape lighting.
-If you’d like to purchase landscape lighting, we invite you to click on the items in the chart above for more in-depth information.
+If you’d like to purchase landscape lighting, we invite you to click on the models we recommend for more in-depth information.

 Step lights are mounted on the downward edges of outdoor steps for safety after dark.
 Some are designed to be installed in wooden steps so that they sit flush with the step, while others have a low profile and simply attach to the outside of each step.